cradlebio/custom-predictor-template/README.md

 8. Run `uv run build` to build a docker image of the predictor.
 This needs [Docker Engine](https://docs.docker.com/engine/) (Docker CE) or [Docker Desktop](https://docs.docker.com/desktop/) to be installed.

+   1. The created image will have the same name as the predictor, in this case "custom-predictor-template".
+It can then be run as follows:

+      ```sh
+      docker run --rm -it -p 8080:8080 custom-predictor-template:latest --subseq=E
+      ```

 ### Modifying the predictor